 Afternoon ambles around Venice always pay off—any direction will do.
 Heading north of the famed Rialto Bridge will bring you to the tranquil canals of Cannaregio.
-Marvel at the marble walls of jewel box Chiesa di Santa Maria dei Miracoli and drop in to see Titian’s chiaroscuro masterpiece of “The Martyrdom of Saint Lawrence” in the church of I Gesuiti en route to the Fondamente Nove.
-This kilometer long quayside opens onto the northern front of the lagoon, offering unrivaled views across the waters and on a clear day you can even see the snow-capped tips of the Dolomite mountains range.
+Marvel at the marble walls of the jeweled Chiesa di Santa Maria dei Miracoli before dropping in to see Titian’s masterpiece The Martyrdom of Saint Lawrence in the church of I Gesuiti en route to the Fondamente Nove.
+This kilometer-long quayside opens onto the northern front of the lagoon and offers unrivaled views across the waters.
+On a clear day, you can even see the snow-capped peaks of the Dolomite mountain range.

-Artisanship In The Lagoon
+Artisanship in the Lagoon

-The myriad of forms and colors of the objects on display pay testimony to their genius in making the seemingly impossible possible.
-The mission of the Stanze del Vetro is to show that Venetian glassmaking is very much a living craft and to such ends they have inaugurated of the annual Venice Glass Week.
-The designers to know are Giberto and Yali Glass, who adopt a fully modern vision to create pieces that turn the everyday into art.
+The myriad of forms and colors of the displayed objects are a testimony to their genius.
+They make the seemingly impossible, possible.
+Their mission is to show that Venetian glassmaking is very much a living craft.
+To this end, they inaugurated the annual Venice Glass Week.
+Giberto and Yali Glass are two designers everyone should know.
+They adopted a fully modern vision to create pieces that turn the everyday into art.

 Venetians have honed the skill of blending old and new across the centuries thanks to the spatial limitations of their islands.
-Byzantine churches stand alongside Baroque façades while the recently renovated Renaissance Palazzo Grimani has a room filled with classical sculptures.
+Byzantine churches stand alongside Baroque façades while the recently renovated Renaissance Palazzo Grimani boasts a room filled with classical sculptures.
 No one, however, has had as much of an impact on the modern face of Venice as Carlo Scarpa.

-Where To Stay In Venice
+Where to Stay in Venice